 Our moot court teams travel to competitions nationwide.
 Help underwrite their expenses.

-The annual cost of attending Cornell Law School is well over $70,000, making scholarships more important than ever.
-Most students who matriculates at Myron Taylor Hall receive a measure of tuition abatement, which Cornell Law School allocates individually based on the respective investment returns of some 180 scholarship funds.
-Drawn from all available sources, the average grant we make per student is $19,125—an amount that would require a principal endowment of more than $455,000 (assuming a 4.2% annual return-on-investment).
-However, scholarship support at any level benefits our students; the prospective $4,200 generated by an endowment of $100,000—the threshold required to name the scholarship—would join funds from other sources to reach the value of our average grant.
+The total annual cost of attending the J.D. program at Cornell Law School is almost $80,000 and tuition alone is nearly $60,000, making scholarships more important than ever.
+Most students who matriculate at Myron Taylor Hall receive a measure of tuition assistance, which Cornell Law School awards to individual students based on academic merit and financial need.
+Drawn from named scholarship endowments and general student financial-assistance resources, the average grant Cornell Law School made per student for the 2014-2015 academic year was more than $20,000.
+To provide a like amount each year would require a principal endowment of approximately $460,000 (assuming a 4.5% annual return-on-investment).
+However, scholarship support at any level benefits our students; the prospective $4,500 generated by an endowment of $100,000—the endowment threshold required to name the scholarship—would join funds from other sources to reach the value of our average grant.

 Pubic Interest Fellowships (PIFs) fund costs-of-living for first- and second-year students who take unpaid summer jobs with public-sector entities or non-profit organizations.
-The value of a PIF is generally $1,600 and Cornell Law School typically awards 80-100 PIFs each year.
-Students help us raise some of this money themselves by volunteering to stuff envelopes and dial telephones both before and during the PIF Phonathon, and by participating in other fund-raising activities.
+The value of a PIF is $1,250 and Cornell Law School typically awards 100-120 PIFs each year.
+Students help us raise some of this money themselves by participating in fund-raising activities.
 The dollar value of a PIF is modest but the difference it makes is great, especially to a student who has already taken on substantial educational debt.

 International Public Interest Fellowships (International PIFs) provide "make-up" funds for students who secure summer internships at governmental agencies or non-profit organizations overseas.
 Such postings cancel a student's eligibility for work-study funds, thus creating an instant shortfall of $2,400 in his or her budget.
 International PIFs provide this amount so that our students with overseas internships in the public sector will receive a full summer stipend.
 At this time, Cornell Law School grants five International PIFs each year in conjunction with particular "choice" postings at such NGOs as The United Nations, the International Criminal Tribunal for Rwanda, the International Labour Organization, and others.
 Gifts to fund additional International PIFs will enable more of our students to pursue similar opportunities.